nvim-neorg/neorg/docs/CONTRIBUTING.md

 If you're certain it's a fault of the plugin, not your configuration, in the issue please provide the following:
 - The neovim version you're running (`nvim --version`)
-- The neorg log file (you'll find it at `stdpath('data') .. 'neorg.log'`).
+- The neorg log file (you'll find it at `stdpath('data') .. '/neorg.log'`).
 This file will contain the necessary info for me to effectively debug.
+  You can run `:echo stdpath('data')` if you're unsure where that path resides.
-- The branch of neorg you are using
+- The branch of Neorg you are using (unstable/main)
 - The list of modules you have loaded
 - Other plugins you are using which you think could potentially be conflicting with neorg.
 - Steps to reproduce the bug, if any - sometimes bugs get triggered only on certain configurations, which can be a pain.
 If you're aware that the bug requires a specific config, be sure to include that information as well!